pablogiral/AcresPay/replit.md

 ### 2. Friends Management
 - Save frequently used participants as friends
-- Assign unique colors to each friend (10 color palette)
+- Assign colors to each friend from 10 color palette
+- Colors can be repeated across multiple friends (no uniqueness restriction)
 - Random color option (multicolor button) preselected by default when creating friends
-- Auto-assigns an available color when random option selected
+- Auto-assigns a random color when multicolor option selected
-- Edit friend name and color with automatic color uniqueness enforcement
+- Edit friend name and color anytime
 - Add friends to bills from saved list
 - Deletion validation: warns if friend has pending payments across any bills
 - Fail-safe deletion protection with spinner feedback during validation